 Some claim it’s the ambitious marketing—Slack initially positioned itself as an “email killer.”

-Others say it’s the powerful network of people that Stewart Butterfield (the founder) was initially able to introduce the app to.
+Others say it’s the powerful network of people that Stewart Butterfield (the founder) was initially able to introduce the app.

-Anyway, Slack has become the trend-setter in the niche and the business communication tool everyone is talking about.
+No matter what, Slack has become the trendsetter in the niche and the business communication tool everyone is talking about.

-What surprises me, though, is that many people still don’t understand the true value of Slack and use it simply because it’s popular.
+What surprises me, though, is that many people still don’t understand Slack’s true value, and use it simply because it’s popular.

-Thanks to Chanty, a simple team chat tool, our team was able to perform an in-depth analysis of our competitors.
-We’ve considered their pros and cons from a customer’s perspective and tried to come up with a better, cleaner, and more user-friendly chat alternative.
-Give us a try and share your feedback.
+Thanks to Chanty, a simple team chat tool, our team was able to do a really in-depth analysis of our competitors.
+This allowed us to identify their strengths and weaknesses from the customer’s perspective.

-Today, I’m going to make a detailed comparison of Slack and Skype, explain what makes these two apps different, and cover their pros and cons for business use.
+Today, I’m going to compare Slack and Skype in detail, explain what makes them different, and look at the pros and cons of using them for business.

 Slack vs Skype.
 What are Slack’s major advantages?